Jalpa-08/ANN/README.md

 # ANN
-Dataset : Custmer Churn Prediction
-Design ANN model
+Here, Design ANN model for Custmer Churn Prediction and for that accuracy get up to 86%